brownerd/brownerd.github.io/_drafts/365-days-to-learn-js.md

 Websites are like Bad Breath.
 You don’t always know that your's stinks until someone tells you

-I swithed to EloquentJS to learn some lower lever stuff first.
-Plus, I'm gonna read it anyway, since everyone recommends it
+I switched to EloquentJS to learn some lower lever stuff first.
+Plus, I'm gonna read it anyway.
+Everyone seems to recommends it.

 Expected: